Understanding the Digital Shelf

 The digital shelf refers to anywhere customers can view or buy your products online.
 It’s a combination of search results, ads, product pages, social media accounts, mobile apps, and third-party sites.
 Basically, the digital shelf is everywhere your product can be found through a screen. |

-Product information and product content are the foundation of your digital shelf.
+Product information and product content are the foundation of any digital shelf.
 To simplify the concept, imagine the digital shelf as the first page of search results from Google.
 This is where you want your products seen no matter what other channels you use.
 Most brands tackle this challenge with the use of product information management (PIM).

 Components of the digital shelf

 The digital shelf is made up of multiple parts.
 Consider what you would see on a physical store shelf.
-You’d have the physical product, packaging, pricing, sales notifications, stock information, aisle number, product categories, and more, all in an effort to make your shopping experience easier.
-Well, the same applies to the digital shelf.
-On the digital shelf you can expect to find:
+You have the physical product, packaging, pricing, sales notifications, stock information, aisle number, product categories, and more, all in an effort to make the shopping experience easier.

 - Pricing: An item’s price is incredibly important to in-person and online shoppers, so it needs to be easy to find on the digital shelf.
 If something is on sale or included in a promotion, that’s helpful to include as well.
 And it’s even better if you can indicate when the sale or promotion ends in order to avoid customer disappointment if the price is higher the next time they visit the site.